 How to get tickets for the London Aquarium, Sea Life Aquarium?

-If you are wondering how to get tickets for the London Aquarium, Sea Life Aquarium, the most convenient way is to book them in advance through official travel websites, although you can also buy them in person at the ticket office.
+If you are wondering how to get tickets for the London Aquarium, Sea Life Aquarium, the most convenient way is to book them in advance through official travel websites although it is also possible that you can buy them in person at the box office.